Alyssa-R/word-count/Report.md

 ###### Splitting data across multiple threads:

-..*  in single thread, our program took in entire directory of suitable files to read,
-		 this approach inspired us to give each thread a similar list of files to read and report upon allowed us to move forward with dependably accurate word- count code while solving trickier issues, having confidence in this algorithm allowed us to isolate and solve nastier bugs as they arose
+..* In single thread, our program took in entire directory of suitable files to read.
+With multiple threads, this approach inspired us to give each thread a similar list of files to read and report upon.
+Using code that we already were familiar with, instead of dividing documents line by line, allowed us to move forward with dependably accurate word-count code while solving trickier issues.
+Having confidence in this algorithm allowed us to isolate and solve nastier bugs as they arose.

-..* we toyed with the idea of a queue or stack of "unread" files, which any available thread would 'pop' a new file from when ready, but we decided to split the files up front and give each thread their own unread list.
+..* Initially, we toyed with the idea of a queue or stack of "unread" files, which any available thread would 'pop' a new file from when ready, but we decided to split the files up front and give each thread their own unread list.
+One disadvantage of this is that overall execution may be slower because it's possible for one thread to be assigned larger files by chance, causing all other threads to wait for it to finish its larger jobs before overall execution can complete.
+However, this approach is overall advantageous because it excludes the possibility of race conditions occurring with the file list, so no files will be lost in some sort of double-popping mistake.

-Advantages of this: no synchronization/ mutual exclusion issues with list of files, impossible for file to be dropped in a mutex double-popping race

-Disadvantages of this: may be slower because it's possible for one thread to get bigger/heavier files, it takes a long time while other threads have already completed

 ####Output Challenges